Please Note: While all reasonable efforts have been made to match the official copy kept in the church office, there may be differences.

 SECTION E. THE WOMEN’S SERVANT COUNCIL

 1. Qualifications.
-A member of the Woman’s Servant Council (WSC) shall be a female member of this church that meets the specific qualifications found in 1 Timothy 3:11, and the general qualifications of godliness and servanthood found in Galatians 5:22-23, 1 Timothy 2:9-15, Titus 2:3-5, 1 Peter 3:1-6 and Philippians 2:3-4.
+A member of the Woman’s Servant Council (WSC) shall be a female who has been a full active member of this church for at least one year that meets the specific qualifications found in 1 Timothy 3:11, and the general qualifications of godliness and servanthood found in Galatians 5:22-23, 1 Timothy 2:9-15, Titus 2:3-5, 1 Peter 3:1-6 and Philippians 2:3-4.
 A member of the WSC must complete the WSC Qualification and Approval Process as set forth in a separate policy including but not limited to: approval by the Elders to enter the process; confirmation of moral qualification; completion of an internship period; and confirmation of the call of God by the Elders and church congregation.

 2. Duties.
 The Scriptures indicate a woman who ministers in this capacity is a servant of the church and helper to the Elders (1 Timothy 3; Romans 16:1-2).
 Specific duties of the WSC shall be defined by the Elders according to the needs of the church.
 The members of the WSC assist the Elders in ministering to the congregation, especially the females in the church.
 Some of their duties include: